Miserlou/RJModules/README.md

   * VOCTFILT - Filter where the cutoff maps to v/oct
   * That Fucking Wub - That fucking FM wubber!
   * Pedalboard - Send/return bypass buttons for various effects, to simulate the utility of a guitar's pedalboard.
 Maybe add dry wets for fun.
+  * Fretboard - 'Quantum' for people who play the guitar, not the piano..

 ## Building